Therapy For Dementia Symptoms

 Treatment for dementia

-While more research is needed to see if a cure may be possible for dementia someday, there are treatments currently available that could be helpful to those living with this type of disease.
+While more research is needed to see if a cure may be possible for dementia someday, there are treatments currently available that could be helpful to those living with dementia.

-When it comes to therapeutic dementia treatments, the goal is generally to slow the progression of the disease if possible while improving the individual's quality of life.
+When it comes to therapeutic dementia treatments, the goal is generally to slow the progression of the disease, if possible, while improving the individual's quality of life.
 This may be done by stimulating positive cognitive activity and "exercising" different aspects of the mind to cultivate healthier brain cells and improve mental health while reducing cognitive impairment.
-Counseling is often recommended in conjunction with certain lifestyle changes, such as advice to stay active through physical exercise, eat nutritious foods, and engage socially.
-Some types of counseling that may be suggested for a dementia patient include the following.
+Therapy is often recommended in conjunction with certain lifestyle changes, such as advice to stay active through physical exercise, eat nutritious foods, and engage socially.
+Some types of therapy that may be suggested for a dementia patient include the following.

-Problem-adaptation therapy is a form of progressive psychotherapy that uses adaptation techniques to help improve brain health and the ability to adapt to stressors.
-This form of counseling for dementia patients can be beneficial because it could increase their ability to cope with changing cognition levels, lifestyle factors, and emotions.
+Problem-adaptation therapy is a form of progressive therapy that uses adaptation techniques to help improve brain health and the ability to adapt to stressors.
+This form of therapy for dementia patients can be beneficial because it could increase their ability to cope with their changing cognition levels, lifestyle factors, and emotions.

-A PATH practitioner will typically work to develop strategies to help the patient accept and adapt to changes and cognitive symptoms in a healthy manner.
-Research indicates that these psychosocial interventions may potentially help prevent emotional crises and improve life satisfaction, and they may even slow the progression of brain deterioration.
+A PATH practitioner will typically work to develop strategies to help the patient accept and adapt to the changes and cognitive symptoms of dementia in a healthy manner.
+Research indicates that these psychosocial interventions may potentially help prevent emotional crises and improve life satisfaction, and they may even slow the progression of dementia's brain deterioration.

 Cognitive behavioral therapy for dementia

-Cognitive behavioral therapy (CBT) is a common approach for dementia patients and one of the most common modalities in broader mental healthcare as well—which means it can also be used to support dementia caregivers.
-Both patients and caregivers may be at increased risk of experiencing symptoms of depression and anxiety, which CBT specifically can help treat.
-This modality focuses on helping the individual identify and shift patterns of negative thinking.
-So while this type of counseling for dementia won’t prevent the progression of the disease, it may help reduce symptoms of depression or anxiety that its symptoms can cause.
+Cognitive behavioral therapy (CBT) is a common approach for dementia patients and one of the most common therapeutic modalities in broader mental healthcare as well—which means it can also be used to support dementia caregivers.
+Both patients and caregivers may be at increased risk of experiencing symptoms of depression and anxiety, which this therapy specifically can help treat.
+This therapeutic modality focuses on helping the individual identify and shift patterns of negative thinking.
+So while this type of therapy for dementia won’t prevent the progression of the disease, it may help reduce symptoms of depression or anxiety that its symptoms can cause.

 Reminiscence therapy is a type of cognitive behavioral therapy that involves helping an individual reconnect with their memories in an effort to create meaningful links between past experiences and current events.
 Through guided conversations about their childhood recollections and previous relationships, the patient may be able to develop a deeper understanding of themselves and cultivate a more positive outlook.

 Cognitive stimulation therapy (CST) may be used to improve cognitive abilities and reduce the severity of dementia symptoms.
-It involves a series of structured activities that focus on problem-solving, memory recall, reasoning, and language skills.
-This intervention also encourages social interaction, potentially providing opportunities for meaningful communication between people with dementia and their caregivers and loved ones.
+This therapy involves a series of structured activities that focus on problem-solving, memory recall, reasoning, and language skills.
+This therapeutic intervention also encourages social interaction, potentially providing opportunities for meaningful communication between people with dementia and their caregivers and loved ones.

-Studies suggest that CST may help improve cognitive functioning in people with mild to moderate dementia.
-This type of therapy for dementia may also help reduce agitation and other behavioral challenges commonly associated with this type of disease.
+Studies suggest that CST therapy may help improve cognitive functioning in people with mild to moderate dementia.
+This type of therapy for dementia may also help reduce agitation and other behavioral challenges commonly associated with the disease.

 Cholinesterase inhibitors may be paired with cognitive behavioral therapy for dementia or other forms of care to help maximize symptom relief.
 In fact, research suggests that combining these two treatments may improve the cognitive capabilities of an individual with dementia and increase their quality of life as well.